basti564/Oculess/README.md

 ### [Support Basti (Creator of Oculess, Everything but Audio) on Ko-Fi](https://ko-fi.com/basti564)
 ### [Support Threethan (Developed Oculess Background Audio) on Ko-Fi](https://ko-fi.com/threethandev)

-> **Note**
-> Some documentation is for version 1.5.0, which does not currently have a released build.
-This will be updated soon!

 ## Features
 - [Disable Telemetry Apps](https://github.com/basti564/Oculess#disable-telemetry-apps)
 - [Enable Audio in Background](https://github.com/basti564/Oculess#enable-background-audio)